osqp/miosqp/README.md

 ## TODO

--   [ ] Add basic branch and bound using OSQP
+-   [ ] Add functions: add_left and add_right for each node
-    -   [ ] Check Infeasibility
+    -   [ ] N.B.
+Update node l_i and u_i by restricting newly introduced ones in branching
-    -   [ ] Check Integrality
+-   [ ] Store solution when upper bound improves (only x, dual does not matter)
-    -   [ ] Add smart pruning using lower bound
+-   [ ] Add function to deal separately with root node

--   [ ] Add warm starting function to inizialize solver solution (add function to OSQP)
+-   [ ] Add get_bounds function